 Looming over this arrangement for all organizations is the threat of sensitive data breaches.
 Bad actors are out there, using every means at their disposal to gain access to sensitive personal data and Personally Identifiable Information (PII).
 Once these bad actors create a breach, they may leverage the sensitive data they steal for crimes such as extortion, fraud, or selling that data on the dark web.

 Despite this, organizations will continue to collect and use sensitive data.
-They will, however, be held more accountable for proving they are in compliance with data privacy regulations.
-In this post, we will give examples where data privacy regulations are getting tougher, articulate the principal challenges organizations face in securing sensitive data, and offer some insights into what a data privacy solution that meets these challenges looks like.
+They are likely, however, be held more accountable for proving they are in compliance with data privacy regulations.
+In this post, we articulate the principal challenges organizations face in securing sensitive data, and offer some insights into what a data privacy solution that meets these challenges looks like.

 Consumers’ rights regarding sensitive data

-There are six major subject rights that regulatory frameworks address.
+There are six major subject rights that many regulatory frameworks address.

 - Right to be forgotten.
-Both the GDPR and CCPA laws entitle every consumer to request that a company delete all the information it has collected about them, with a few exceptions such as where the data needs to be retained to comply with other requirements.
+Every consumer can request that a company delete all the information it has collected about them, with a few exceptions such as where the data needs to be retained to comply with other requirements.

 - Right to breach notification.
-The GDPR regulation stipulates that in the case of a personal data breach, an organization has 72 hours after having become aware of that breach to report it.
+In the case of a personal data breach, an organization has 72 hours after having become aware of that breach to report it.

 - Right to rectification.
 Consumers have the right to obtain (from any organization) immediate rectification of inaccurate personal data concerning them.